Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Adenosquamous carcinoma

 Adenosquamous carcinoma is an extremely rare malignant neoplasm that simultaneously arises from surface mucosal epithelium and salivary gland ductal epithelium.
-The carcinoma shows histopathologic features of both squamous cell carcinoma and adenocarcinoma.
-Only a handful of reports have discussed this tumor.[
+The carcinoma shows histopathological features of both squamous cell carcinoma and adenocarcinoma.
+Only a handful of reports describe this tumor.[

 Nonepithelial Neoplasms